National University of Computer and Emerging Sciences: Islamabad Campus

 The FAST National University Islamabad campus is situated at A.K Brohi Road, H-11/4 and serves as the university's main hub.

 Karachi Campus

 The FAST National University Karachi campus has two branches: the main campus, located in sector 17-D of Shah latif town at National Highway, and the city campus, located in Block-6 PECHS.

 Lahore Campus

 The FAST National University Lahore campus is situated in Faisal Town and spans 12.5 acres of land.

 At the Lahore campus, students have access to only studies.

-Now,there are multiple societies that students can join.
+Now, there are multiple societies that students can join.

 Peshawar Campus

 The Peshawar campus of the FAST National University is for students seeking an education in technical fields.
 It is located in the Hayatabad suburb of Peshawar.

 Students can pursue degree programs in Computer Science, Electrical Engineering, and Business Administration.

 Chiniot-Faisalabad Campus

-The Chiniot campus of the FAST National University is the fifth and newest addition to the university's network of campuses.
+The Chiniot campus of the FAST National University is the fifth campus of the university.
 It is located on 22 acres of land on the Faisalabad-Chiniot Road, approximately nine and a half kilometers from the Faisalabad Motorway interchange.

 The Chiniot campus offers degree programs in Computer Science, Electrical Engineering, and Business Administration.